How to Dye Easter Eggs with Cool Whip

 Required Supplies

-Here’s what you’ll need to colour Easter eggs using whipped cream:
+Here’s what you’ll need to color Easter eggs using whipped cream:

 Supplies to make Cool Whip dyed Easter eggs.

-Note: This isn’t mandatory, but I also recommend wearing latex or nitrile gloves when dipping the eggs to prevent your hands from getting stained with food colouring.
+Note: This isn’t mandatory, but I also recommend wearing latex or nitrile gloves when dipping the eggs to prevent your hands from getting stained with food coloring.

 How to Make Cool Whip Dyed Easter Eggs (Step-by-Step)